- Enam Gbewonyo

 - Arts Council England

-As part of Arts&Heritage’s Meeting Point programme, a unique new artwork by acclaimed British-Ghanaian textile and performance artist, Enam Gbewonyo, explores the history of one of Southampton’s most important monuments: God’s House Tower.
+As part of Arts&Heritage’s Meeting Point programme, a unique new artwork by acclaimed British-Ghanaian textile and performance artist, Enam Gbewonyo, explored the history of one of Southampton’s most important monuments: God’s House Tower.

 Gardez L’Eau drew on themes of trade, travel, colonialism and piracy; and used materials from God’s House Tower’s past to create a sculpture that ran through the entirety of the building.

 The knitted artwork, which began on the roof of God’s House Tower, was made from three different materials; each one significant to the building’s history.

 “Because of God’s House Tower’s location near the The Solent, I was inspired by how the sea brought war, trade, and settlers to the city of Southampton, and how people of all different walks of life have passed through the building during its history.

 The sculpture symbolises the captivity and enslavement of people imprisoned in God’s House Tower, but also reflects on themes of community and unison.
 These two contrasting narratives reflect the experiences of people that came to God’s House Tower over the centuries.” – Enam Gbewonyo

 In addition to the sculpture, Enam also developed an accompanying performance that took place on Saturday 16 July.
 An ode to the people of Southampton, the performance referenced traditional Morris dance, Aurresku – a traditional Basque dance – and the Masquerade dance of St. Kitts in honour of each country’s connection to Southampton and God’s House Tower.
-A film of the performance will also be added to the exhibition.
+A film of the performance was also added to the exhibition.

 Mia Delve, Creative Programme Manager at Southampton-based visual arts organisation ‘a space’ arts – the custodians and operators of God’s House Tower – said: